CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/08-Load-Balancing-methods.md

    ![ws name.](media/lb36.png)

-3. Now in the WVD client double click on the **Default Desktop** to access it.
+3. Now in the WVD dashboard, click on the **Default Desktop** to access it.

    ![ws name.](media/lb46.png)